OMG - What do I wear for Family Photos? (The Fall Edition)

 My advice to clients is this:

 YOU need to feel good in what YOU are wearing.
 Mom is the only person in the picture who cares that much about the clothes.
 Your husband doesn’t care.
 Your kids look cute in everything.
-The only person that feels worked up about the outfits is mom.
+The only person who feels worked up about the outfits is Mom.
 And that is totally normal.
 I always suggest finding what YOU feel great in first.
 Then build the other outfits around that.

 Here are a few rules of thumb that tend to help create great family outfits: